merhasmukh/Java-Programming/GVP/MCA-SEM-1/Java-Fundamentals:/Lab01_MainMethod_Theory.md

 2. Explain each component of the main method signature
 3. Write and execute basic Java programs using the main method
 4. Handle command-line arguments
-5. Compile and run Java programs from command line

 ## Theory